QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

         - pick victim
         - rollback
 - Banker's algorithm
-    - proces declares its worst-case needs
+    - process declares its worst-case needs
     - ask for what it really needs
     - algotithm decides when to grant requests
         - build graph assuming request granted